DaPiePiece/DaPiePiece/README.md

 Hello,

-I'm an undegrad student current studying physics at UCA Valrose.
+I'm an undegrad student currently studying physics at UCA Valrose.

 I like astrophysics, linear algebra and other other cool stuff that works with dimensions.